TomasMikula/hasheq/src/main/tut/Equivalence-Equality.md

 ## Conclusion

 We went one step further in the direction of type-safe equivalence in Scala compared to what is typically seen out in the wild today.
 There is nothing very sophisticated about this encoding.
-I think the major win is that we can design APIs so that the extra type parameter (the "equivalence tag") stays unnoticed by the user of the API as long as they only deal with _equivalences_.
-As soon as it starts requesting our attention (via an ambiguous implicit or a type error), it is likely that the attention is justified.
+I think the major win is that we can design APIs so that the extra type parameter (the "equivalence tag") stays unnoticed by the user of the API as long as they only deal with _equalities_.
+As soon as the equivalence tag starts requesting our attention (via an ambiguous implicit or a type error), it is likely that the attention is justified.